jacob-villa/Particle-Sim-v3/README.md

 ## Explorer Mode
 The users will be presented with a zoomed-in perspective representing a 19 x 33 space in the screen.
 The aforementioned sprite represents the user's "avatar", which can move around the canvas using the "WASD" keys or the arrow keys in the keyboard.

+# Usage Instructions
+- Download the libraries used through this [link](https://drive.google.com/file/d/1WYh7ZnrMbhtwgByEr5ZQEsxh3n9TsQEk/view?usp=drive_link).
+- Extract the folders of the libraries in the project directory.

 # Running the Application

 ### Using the Executable File